sushmarchandran/iter8-kfserving/docs/experiments.md

 Iter8-kfserving supports **four** basic experimentation strategies, namely, *Canary*, *A/B*, *BlueGreen* and *Performance*.
 The first three strategies involve comparing two model versions while the last strategy involves testing a single model version.

-### Canary, A/B, BlueGreen and Performance experiments
+### Canary, A/B, BlueGreen, and Performance experiments

 **Canary:**  In a Canary experiment, there is a baseline version (default predictor) and a candidate version (canary predictor).
 If the candidate version satisfies the `experiment criteria`, then it is declared as the `winner`.
 Otherwise, the baseline is declared as the winner.

 **A/B:**  In an A/B experiment, there is a baseline version and a candidate version.

-Candidate is the winner if:
+The candidate is the winner if:
-1. Candidate satisfies the experiment criteria and the baseline does not, or
+1. The candidate satisfies the experiment criteria and the baseline does not, or
-2. Candidate satisfies the experiment criteria and has a better `reward` than the baseline.
+2. The candidate satisfies the experiment criteria and has a better `reward` than the baseline.

-Baseline is the winner if:
+The baseline is the winner if:
-1. Baseline satisfies the experiment criteria and the candidate does not, or
+1. The baseline satisfies the experiment criteria and the candidate does not, or
-2. Baseline satisfies the experiment criteria and has a better reward than the candidate.
+2. The baseline satisfies the experiment criteria and has a better reward than the candidate.

 A/B experiments can end without a winner being found (for instance, when both baseline and candidate fail to satisfy the experiment criteria).